jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

   (a) to detain the person:
   (b) to search the person.
 (5) If a person is detained under subsection (1) or subsection (2) or subsection (3), and there is no suitable searcher available at the place where the search is to take place, the person detained may be taken to another place to be searched.
-(6) Any Customs officer or member of the police who searches a person under this section may require any person that the officer or member thinks necessary to assist him or her.
+(6) Any Customs officer or constable who searches a person under this section may require any person that the officer or constable thinks necessary to assist him or her.
 (7) A search of a person may be conducted under this section whether or not that person has earlier been the subject of a preliminary search under section 149A.

 ### 149BA Searching of persons for dangerous items
-(1) A Customs officer or member of the police may immediately detain and search a person to whom this section applies if, and only if, the Customs officer or member of the police has reasonable grounds to believe that—
+(1) A Customs officer or constable may immediately detain and search a person to whom this section applies if, and only if, the Customs officer or constable has reasonable grounds to believe that—
-  (a) the person has a dangerous item hidden or in clear view on or about his or her person; and (b) the item poses a threat to the safety of the officer or member, or any other person; and (c) there is a need to act immediately in order to address that threat; and (d) a search under section 149A or section 149B(1) would expose the Customs officer or member of the police, or any other person, to greater risk from the threat.
+  (a) the person has a dangerous item hidden or in clear view on or about his or her person; and (b) the item poses a threat to the safety of the officer or member, or any other person; and (c) there is a need to act immediately in order to address that threat; and (d) a search under section 149A or section 149B(1) would expose the Customs officer or constable, or any other person, to greater risk from the threat.
 (2)
 (3) If necessary, reasonable force may be used for either or both of the following purposes:— (a) to detain the person:
   (b) to search the person.
 (4) To avoid doubt, a search may be conducted under this section whether or not the person has earlier been the subject of a search under section 149A or section 149B(1).
-(5) A customs officer or member of the police who undertakes a search under this section must, within 3 working days of the search, give a written report of the search, the circumstances in which it was conducted, and the matters that gave rise to the reasonable grounds to believe required by subsection (1) to,—
+(5) A customs officer or constable who undertakes a search under this section must, within 3 working days of the search, give a written report of the search, the circumstances in which it was conducted, and the matters that gave rise to the reasonable grounds to believe required by subsection (1) to,—
-  (a) in the case of a customs officer, the Chief Executive; and (b) in the case of a member of the police, the Commissioner of Police.
+  (a) in the case of a customs officer, the Chief Executive; and (b) in the case of a constable, the Commissioner of Police.

 ### 149C Seizure of items found
-(1) A Customs officer or member of the police may seize any thing found on or about a person when carrying out a search under section 149B(1), (2), or (3) that the Customs officer or member of the police has reasonable cause to suspect is—
+(1) A Customs officer or constable may seize any thing found on or about a person when carrying out a search under section 149B(1), (2), or (3) that the Customs officer or constable has reasonable cause to suspect is—
   (a) a thing described in section 149B(l)(a), (b), or (c); or (b) a dangerous item.
-(1A) A Customs officer or member of the police may seize any thing found on or about a person when carrying out a search under section 149BA that the Customs officer or member of the police has reasonable cause to suspect is—
+(1A) A Customs officer or constable may seize any thing found on or about a person when carrying out a search under section 149BA that the Customs officer or constable has reasonable cause to suspect is—
   (a) a dangerous item; or
   (b) a thing described in section 149B(l)(a), (b), or (c).
 (2) Reasonable force may be used if it is necessary to seize the thing.

 ### 149D Rights of persons detained under section 149B
 (1) A person detained under section 149B(1), (2), or (3) must be informed of his or her right to be taken, before being searched, before an officer nominated for that purpose by the Chief Executive, or before a Justice of the Peace or Community Magistrate (a reviewer).
-(2) If a person detained under section 149B(1), (2), or (3) asks to be taken before a reviewer, in accordance with subsection (1), the Customs officer, or member of the police, as the case may be, must immediately take the person before the reviewer.
+(2) If a person detained under section 149B(1), (2), or (3) asks to be taken before a reviewer, in accordance with subsection (1), the Customs officer, or constable, as the case may be, must immediately take the person before the reviewer.
 (3) The reviewer before whom the person is taken may,— (a) in the case of a person detained under section 149B(1),—
     (i) if it appears to the reviewer that there is reasonable cause to suspect that the person has hidden on or about his or her person any thing described in section 149B(l)(a), (b), or (c), direct that the person be searched; or